 喜 (xi) means happiness in traditional Chinese psychology, and the seeking of fortune and good luck.
 Everyone wishes for happiness, and wants good luck to come to them.

 Material - Di Cao Qing (底槽清)

 Di Cao Qing was originally produced in Huanglong, Dingshan, Yixing, in Jiangsu Province, widely used by teapot makers early in history; now, however, it is extremely rare.
 The turquoise Ben Shan particles, known as “corn” or “cat’s eye”, are unevenly distributed in the original ore - when the clay is mixed and then fired, it becomes mild and exquisite, purple with golden speckles and with the surface taking on a ruddy and somewhat oily texture.

 The Maker - Sun Wen

-Yixing County, the Pottery Capital of China, has a very long history of pottery making for around 6500 years.
-Yixing boasts abundant resources of argil, tea, bamboo and charcoal, all of which build the important material resource basis for making pottery.
-Yixing Zisha products have been awarded many prizes both in home and abroad, some excellent works have been presented as national gifts in international communications.
+Yixing County is known as the Pottery Capital of China for its extensive 6500-year history of the craft.
+The area boasts abundant resources of argil, tea, bamboo, and charcoal, each of which contributes an important base material for the making of pottery.
+Yixing Zisha products have earned countless prizes both at home in China as well as abroad, with a few exceptional works presented as national gifts during international diplomacy.